 Most applicants are asked to come to Cambridge for two interviews with four Fellows in total.
 We have no set expectations about your precise level of ability at interview and realise that applicants come from a wide range of schools and countries around the world.
 The special nature of the Cambridge medical course does mean that we want to explore whether students can tackle scientific problems logically and imaginatively.

-In addition to interviews, candidates are set a short essay to write in the College Library while they are in King's.
-They will be asked to collect an essay title and to submit a handwritten essay an hour later.
+In addition to interviews, candidates are set a short essay to write for an hour while they are in King's.
 No specific preparation is required for this exercise and the work is to be completed without books.

 We have no preference for or against applicants who wish to defer entry.
 But you should remember that because each College has a quota for medical students, we cannot hold too many places over for the following year.
 If you are keen to take a gap year, it may therefore be advisable to apply post A level (or equivalent), when you will also know your grades.